airforce270/airbot/README.md

 - Copy `.example.env` to `.env` in the main directory
 - Set a value for `POSTGRES_PASSWORD` in `.env`
 - Run `./start.sh`
+  - If running in production, run `./start-prod.sh` instead.
+  This will use the latest image from the repo instead of building it.